mikewong23571/coztrail/README.md

-  log_level = "INFO", -- Log levels: TRACE, DEBUG, INFO, WARN, ERROR, OFF log_to_file = true, -- Whether to write logs to file log_to_console = true, -- Whether to display logs in console -- Other configuration options...
+  log_level = "INFO", -- Log levels: TRACE, DEBUG, INFO, WARN, ERROR, OFF log_to_file = true, -- Whether to write logs to file log_to_console = true, -- Whether to display logs in console max_call_depth = 2, -- Maximum depth for expanding the call graph
+  -- Other configuration options...
 })
 ```